Christian 'Researcher' Claims The Rapture Starts On Saturday

 “Nibiru and other stories about wayward planets are an Internet hoax,” the space agency said on its website a few years ago when similar doomsday predictions went viral.
 “There is no factual basis for these claims.”

-Even other Christians are calling out Meade and others over the latest doomsday predictions.
+Even fellow Christians are calling out Meade and others over the latest doomsday predictions.

 “Meade’s views are not endorsed by Roman Catholic, Protestant or eastern Orthodox branches of Christianity,” Fox News reported.